Sitting in a sauna feels relaxing, but can it really help you burn calories? Many people are curious about its real effects.

 Can sauna use boost metabolism in the long term?

-Regular sauna use20 slightly increases heart rate, but long-term metabolic effects are minimal.
+Regular sauna use slightly increases heart rate, but long-term metabolic effects are minimal.

 The primary benefits lie in relaxation, circulation, and stress reduction.

-Is it safe to use a sauna daily for calorie burning21?
+Is it safe to use a sauna daily for calorie burning?

 Daily use is safe for healthy adults if properly hydrated and limited to recommended durations.